McCollum v. Board of Education: Background

-In her suit, McCollum asked that the Board of Education be ordered to "adopt and enforce rules and regulations prohibiting all instruction in and teaching of all religious education in all public schools in Champaign District Number 71, and in all public school houses and buildings in said district when occupied by public schools".
+In her suit, McCollum asked that the Board of Education be ordered to "adopt and enforce rules and regulations prohibiting all instruction in and teaching of all religious education in all public schools in Champaign District Number 71, and in all public school houses and buildings in said district when occupied by public schools."

 The Circuit Court of Champaign County ruled in favor of the school district in January 1946, and upon appeal, the Illinois Supreme Court affirmed the lower court's ruling.

 Decision of the Court

-McCollum sought review from the U. S. Supreme Court, which agreed to hear the case, taking oral arguments in December 1947.
-A number of religious groups including the American Unitarian Association, the Synagogue Council of America, the General Conference of Seventh-day Adventists and the Baptist Joint Committee of Religious Liberty filed briefs in support of McCollum's position.
+McCollum sought review from the U.S. Supreme Court, which took the case and heard oral arguments in December 1947.
+A number of religious groups, including the American Unitarian Association, the Synagogue Council of America, the General Conference of Seventh-day Adventists and the Baptist Joint Committee of Religious Liberty, filed briefs in support of McCollum's position.

-On March 8, 1948, the Court ruled 8-1 in favor of McCollum, ruling that the classes were unconstitutional.
+On March 8, 1948, the Court ruled 8-1 in favor of McCollum and ruled that the classes were unconstitutional.